Conda hh5 environment setup#

 /g/data/hh5/public/apps/cms_conda_scripts/analysis3-22.10.d/bin

-environment variable only within the container, and is required to ensure the PATH
+The module also sets the SINGULARITYENV_PREPEND_PATH environment variable.
+This variable is modifies the linux PATH environment variable only within the container, and is required to ensure the PATH inside the container matches PATH outside of the container.

-directory.
+Every entry in the in-container envs/analysis3-22.10/bin directory is symlinked to the launcher script placed in the analysis3-22.10.d/bin directory.
 These links are programmatically generated during installation, and invoke singularity with the correct squashfs mounted, and then inspect the link name to determine which command execute the command from within the container.
 The launcher script also has provisions for command overrides and configuration to alter the behaviour of commands in the container if necessary.
 The launcher script can also be invoked directly to run arbitrary commands inside the container.
-For example, running launcher.sh bash
+For example, running launcher.sh bash will launch an interactive shell inside the container with all correct bind, overlay and squashfs mounts in place.

 The actual container used as the base of the environment contains only enough components to create a functional environment.
 The container does not contain its own operating system, instead, it is comprised of a series of empty directories and symlinks.
 The necessary components of Gadi’s operating systems are bind-mounted in at launch time through the launcher script.
 Though this does make the environment entirely unportable, which goes against the philosophy of containerisation, the container itself only needs to be constructed once for any given system, and reconstruction is trivial.
 The advantage of this approach is that the conda environment is separate to the container, and therefore multiple conda environments can be present ‘in’ the same container.
 This also means that the container can never be out of sync as Gadi’s OS receives updates.
 This allows us to make modifications to the conda environment after installation that enhance the functionality of the environment.